OfficeDev/hands-on-labs/O3652/O3652-18-Create-and-Test-an-Office-Add-in-in-Office-Online/QuickStart.md

 # Create and Test an Office Add-in in Excel Online
 This lab will teach you how to create an add-in using only the shell and a browser.

-## Get an Office 365 developer environment
-To complete the exercises below, you will require an Office 365 developer environment.
-Navigate to https://tryoffice.azurewebsites.net and use the code `BuildChallenge` to get an administrator username and password to one.

 ## Exercise 1: Create an add-in with the Yeoman generator

 1. Open a terminal/command prompt.